 So where’s the danger?

-Problems arise when preachers confuse the “dear friends” of chapter 3 with the “slaves of depravity” of chapter 2.
+Problems arise when the medicine-dispensers (preachers, teachers, bloggers) confuse the “dear friends” of chapter 3 with the “slaves of depravity” of chapter 2.
 Harsh, condemning words meant for wicked men are spoken over those whom Christ calls righteous.
 Instead of being warned about the dangers of listening to false teachers and prophets, saints are treated as if they were somehow false themselves.

-Inevitably the misguided preacher concludes with an appeal for greater human effort thus insulting the grace of God and denying the finished work of the cross.
-Instead of walking out with praise and thanksgiving for Jesus who has qualified them, Christians are likely to leave the meeting feeling worse than when they came in.
+Inevitably the misguided pharmacist concludes with an appeal for greater human effort thus insulting the grace of God and denying the finished work of the cross.
+Instead of finishing with praise and thanksgiving for Jesus who has qualified them, Christians are likely to leave feeling worse than when they came in.

 Like Peter, Jude similarly draws a line between “godless men” and his “dear friends” who are loved and kept by Jesus.
 It’s important to note that both types of people are found inside the church.
 Jude says of these godless men who deny Jesus Christ as Lord that they have “slipped in among you” (v.4).

 Again, in the hands of a confused preacher, Jude’s warning to the saints can be twisted into a doctrine of human effort.
 The punch-line might contain Jude’s words but not his meaning: “Contend for the faith, keep yourself in the love of God, lest you end up like them.”